henrikglass/shaq/docs/sel_functions.md

-vec2 mouse_drag_position()                                                       Returns the mouse position from when the left mouse button was last held, in pixel coordinates. vec2 input_vec2(str label, vec2 default)                                         Creates an input widget for 2D vectors with the label `label` and default value `default` vec2 copy_vec2(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+vec2 mouse_drag_position()                                                       Returns the mouse position from when the left mouse button was last held, in pixel coordinates. vec2 input_vec2(str label, vec2 default)                                         Creates an input widget for 2D vectors with the label `label` and default value `default` vec2 copy_vec2(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` vec2 eval_vec2(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a vec2
 ```

 ## Returning vec3: